-- David Hedison (actionboy overactor, from VOYAGE TO THE BOTTOM OF THE SEA)
+- David Hedison (actionboy overactor, who would soon VOYAGE TO THE BOTTOM OF THE SEA)

-- Fernando Lamas (Spanish overactor, who does a mean Ricardo Montalban; father of Lorenzo; some kind of gay subplot – him and another guy in a locket together – ?)
+- Fernando Lamas (Spanish overactor, who does a mean Ricardo Montalban; father of Lorenzo; some kind of gay subplot with him and another guy in a locket together – ?)